voodoorai2000/citizenbudgetapp.com/README.md

     rm -f dump-dir/MONGOLAB_DB/system.*
     mongorestore -h localhost -d citizen_budget_development --drop dump-dir/*

+If you change any assets, you need to recompile them and add them to Git:

+    RAILS_ENV=production bundle exec rake assets:precompile
+    git add public/assets
+    git commit -a -m 'precompile assets'

+Rails will cache the assets for some time.
+To expire all the assets, change the value of `config.assets.version` in `config/application.rb` before precompiling.

 ## Troubleshooting

 * If you are getting New Relic-related exceptions when starting the Rails server or console, run `gem uninstall psych -a`.